8.3.8. Prometheus#

 Example:

-`yaml prometheus_firewall_open: true prometheus_server_firewall_zone: internal `
+prometheus_firewall_open: true

 Regarding client side, variable prometheus_client_firewall_zone allows to set the firewall zone to be open for exporters to listen for queries.